marlonmikami/personal/notes/commonplace.md

 My suffering can be ennobling, rather than something to be ashamed of

 "It took me almost two decades to figure out even half of this on my own.
 I was tortured as a child.
 Tortured by my classmates' constant bullying and my parents' apathy and abuse.
 Tortured by the relationships and opportunities I missed out on because of fear and trauma.
 When I went off to college, I isolated myself to prevent that pain from going on any longer.
 After I graduated, I realized that I had wasted those four years.
 I've now been in the workforce for over three years.
 Only this year was I able to actually find happiness by accepting that I had a troubled childhood which made navigating early adulthood a near impossible task.
 Finally I realized that I shouldn't be leaving my apartment to make friends and have relationships.
 I should be leaving my apartment because it's what I want to do.
 That's when I finally felt joy in being around others, rather than the terror I had felt my entire life.
 Like Sisyphus, I accepted my boulder for what it was.
 And I felt pride in carrying such a massive boulder up so far."

+How much longer will you avoid doing what you are capable of, in order to continue with what you are doing?

+You may not wish to move your body, but you will never regret it after the fact